Bolex: Since 1981

-Since 1814, the House of Paillard has lived by this proud slogan.

-"Bolex cameras, projectors, and accessories are all proud products of the same superlative Swiss precision craftsmanship."

-"Around the world, Bolex has earned an unequalled reputation as the maker of professional-quality equipment for the amateur movie-maker."

 Legacy

-Many directors began their careers shooting on Paillard-Bolex Cameras, including Ridley Scott, David Lynch, Jonas Mekas, Peter Jackson, Terry Gilliam, Will Vinton, Maya Deren, and Spike Lee.
+Many directors began their careers shooting on Paillard-Bolex Cameras, including Ridley Scott, David Lynch, Jonas Mekas, Peter Jackson, Terry Gilliam, Will Vinton, Maya Deren, Steven Spielberg and Spike Lee.
 It results as a development of a cult of using Paillard-Bolex for decades for beginner's camera in film schools worldwide.

+Jules Schulback, a furrier and maker of home movies, filmed, with his 16-millimeter Bolex camera, Marilyn Monroe's white skirt billowing from a "gust" up through a subway grate, in a publicity stunt for The Seven Year Itch, around the corner from his apartment, in New York.

 The Bolex cameras remain a strong status as an icon into cinema and intemporal beautiful objects as itself.
 Its production helps to give Swiss Made its reputation of quality, additionally of watchmaking.